Guns and Gun Control

 High quality health care is a basic human right.

-The Republican assault on access to health care is a criminal act, aided and abetted by Michael McCaul.
+The Republican assault on access to health care is aided and abetted by Michael McCaul.

 Since the founding of our nation, immigrants have enriched our culture, strengthened our economy, and made the United States a better place to live for everyone.

-Michael McCaul thinks we should “build a wall and make Mexico pay for it.”
-This ridiculous and malicious idea is a waste of time and money, and will do nothing to improve the lives of Texans.
+Michael McCaul also thinks we should “build a wall and make Mexico pay for it.”
+This ridiculous and malicious idea is a waste of time, money, and will do nothing to improve the lives or safety of Texans.

 My commitment will be to ensure a fair immigration system that provides a clear path to legal status for families and individuals who contribute to Texas and this country.
 I will work to preserve Deferred Action for Childhood Arrivals (DACA) and support similar programs that allow families to stay together and pursue the American Dream.